crescolincs/agrifood/content/_index.md

      ctatext: about sites and properties for agrifood businesses in Lincolnshire
    - heading: Fast UK & Global Market Access for Agrifood Businesses
      image: agrifood-5.jpg
-     lead: Greater Lincolnshire provides agrifood businesses with fast, multimodal access to distribution hubs and consumer markets in the UK and worldwide.
+     lead: Lincolnshire provides agrifood businesses with fast, multimodal access to distribution hubs and consumer markets in the UK and worldwide.
      body: >-
            Lincolnshire’s strategic location in the East Midlands region of England provides businesses with fast access to: